 As of 2021, the City has an inventory of 486 affordable housing units with different terms of affordability covenants.
-Six of City's affordable units (Escalones Nuevos) are at-risk of converting to market rate during the planning period.
+One Six of City's affordable units affordable housing projects (Escalones Nuevos133-135 West Canada) is are at-risk of converting to market rate during the planning period.
 In 2020, the City met with MECH regarding these at-risk units and the City will continue to monitor these at-risk units.
-Should a notice of intent to convert to market rate be filed, the City will work with MECH and potential purchasers to preserve the units and ensure that tenants are properly notified of their rights under California law.
+MECH has indicated the intent to remainmaintain these as affordable housing.
+However, s\$hould a notice of intent to convert to market rate be filed, the City will work with MECH and potential purchasers to preserve the units and ensure that tenants are properly notified of their rights under California law.

-- Monitor status of affordable units by maintaining contact with property owners and monitoring updates from websites such as the California Housing Preservation Commission. - Ensure property owners adhere to new state noticing requirements prior to conversion three-year, one-year, and six-month notices are required. - Solicit interest and participation of nonprofit housing developers to acquire and preserve the atrisk units as affordable units.
+- Monitor status of affordable units by maintaining contact with property owners and monitoring updates from websites such as the California Housing Preservation Commission. - Ensure property owners adhere to new state noticing requirements prior to conversion threeyear, one-year, and six-month notices are required. - Solicit interest and participation of nonprofit housing developers to acquire and preserve the atrisk units as affordable units.